Beagle-PSE/Beagle/doc/Javadoc Style Convention.md

 * Package names are written in lowercase and have a minimum length of 2 characters per part.

 ### Use of Acronyms
-1. All acronyms used in the SRS are permitted.
+* Only acronyms used in the SRS are permitted.
+Their use when possible is mandatory.
-2. Acronyms are treated as normal words and are spelled as specified in `Naming Convention`.
+* Acronyms are treated as normal words and are spelled as specified in `Naming Convention`.
 They are not capitalised.

 ## Tags
-1. `@param` and `@returns` tags have to state their value ranges if they refer to primitive data types as well as stating whether they can be `null` and the meaning of them being `null` if they refer to object data types.
+* `@param` and `@returns` tags have to state their value ranges if they refer to primitive data types as well as stating whether they can be `null` and the meaning of them being `null` if they refer to object data types.
-2. Unnecessarily stating the package when using `{@link}` or `{@see}` tags is forbidden.
+* Unnecessarily stating the package when using `{@link}` or `{@see}` tags is forbidden.